DaltonSW/guides.dalton.dog/content/sekiro/all-achievements-route.md

 - Sit at Water Mill idol
 - Run past O'Rin and grab Lump of Fat Wax, grapple to bridge
 - Divine Confetti in house, Prayer Bead in attic (10/40), Heavy Coin Purse on roof
-- @boss Corrupted Monk
-    - Corrupted Monk Memory
-    - Mibu Breathing Technique
-- Grab Shelter Stone
-- Sit at Wedding Cave Door idol (Level ~14)
-    - Use Monk Memory
-    - Upgrade Necklace
-    - Grab Skills
-        - Mikiri Counter
-        - Run & Slide
-        - Suppress Prescence
-        - Vault Over
-        - Shinobi Eyes
-- Warp to Ashina Castle
+- Warp back to Ashina Castle

 ### Ashina Castle 3